Menu

 All RPCAs must meet the following education and experience descriptions:

-• A Law degree or a Master-level degree in one of the following: Psychology, Social Work, Education, Conflict Resolution or other related field (such as Sociology, Anthropology, Criminology, Nursing, Religion, Philosophy)
+• A Law degree or a Master-level degree in one of the following: Psychology, Social Work, Education, Conflict Resolution or other related field (such as Sociology, Criminology, Nursing)

 • 5 years of experience, post degree, working with family and children related issues